 - Arctic wolf is one of the few mammals that tolerate extremely harsh conditions.

-- Climate of their habitat region is extremely cold throughout the air.
+- The climate of their habitat region is extremely cold throughout the air.

-- Temperature range in the region is widespread.
+- The temperature range in the region is widespread.
 The month of January is the coldest month of the year, in which the temperature lowers to an average of about -38℃ (-36.4 ℉).
 The warmest month is July, in which the average highest temperature is about 10℃ (50 ℉).